The Rona Sailing Project ObjectivePromoting resourcefulness, responsibility and teamwork among young people.

 In that time, we have taken over 20,000 young people to sea and given them the experience of a lifetime, greater self-confidence and a new perspective on the world.

-Apart from a dedicated full-time team of just five, the Project has 400 volunteers, who are Skippers, Mates, Watch Officers and Watch Leaders.
+Apart from a dedicated full-time team of just four, the Project has 400 volunteers, who are Skippers, Mates, Watch Officers and Watch Leaders.
 Their active support enables us to touch the lives of a large and disparate group of people, all of whom, in their own way, significantly benefit from an experience at sea.